sandeepsuvit/sandeepsuvit/README.md

 ### Hi there 👋 I'm Sandeep

 ## Problem solver, Tech savvy, Coder @Needle
-- 🔭 I’m currently working @ Needle Innovision, Bangalore
+- 🔭 I’m currently working as a Technical Architect
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning python
 - 👯 I’m looking to collaborate with other Developers more towards Open Source projects
 - 💬 Ask me about Angular, Spring boot, NestJs
 - ⚡ Fun fact: I love to draw and play guitar